xxczaki/ing-autofill/README.md

 - Simple (one file, <50 LOC, pure JavaScript, easy to understand)
 - Uses Manifest V3, with a minimal amount of permissions

+## Supported password managers
+- 1Password

+*Other managers may work as well; this list includes those which were tested and confirmed to be working.*

 ## Installation

 1. Download this repository into a folder somewhere on your computer.